benoitc/couchbeam/README.md

 ## README

-couchbeam is a simple erlang CouchDB framework. couchbeam provides you a full featured and easy client to access and manage multiple couchdb Nodes.
+**couchbeam** is a simple erlang CouchDB framework. couchbeam provides you a full featured and easy client to access and manage multiple couchdb Nodes.

 ## Features

-* a full client in sync with latest CouchDB version
+* A full client in sync with latest CouchDB version
-* possible to use it as a simple standalone client (without starting application and such).
+* Possible to use it as a simple standalone client (without starting application and such).
-* it follows OTP principles if you want
+* It follows OTP principles if you want
-* no dependancies.
+* No dependancies.
 Http client use gen_recv and allow full streaming of attachments.
 * Views can be retrieved while they coming (See example parse_incoming_view escript).
 * Attachements are streamed and can be save on disk (or whatever you want) while they coming.
+* Authentification support.

 ## Basic Standalone Usage